mariochavez/compass-sinatra/README.markdown

 ### Sinatra full auto

-When you start sinatra app, it will generate css on the fily, see app.rb for details.
+When you start sinatra app, it will generate css on the fly, see app.rb for details.
 Basically it just load Compass before calling sass method.

 ### Manual creation